 3.1 Growth parameters

 Plant height is a key agronomic trait influencing the overall growth and vigour of plants (Premalakshmi et al., 2017).
 As shown in Table 1, the variety Arka Abhed recorded the greatest plant height (110.56 cm), while the check variety Rocky had the shortest (83.43 cm).
 The observed variation in plant height among hybrids may be attributed to inherent genetic differences, consistent with the findings of Hazarika and Phookan (2005).
-Regarding the number of primary branches per plant, Arka Abhed exhibited the highest count (14.6), followed by Arka Rakshak (12.10), whereas Rocky had the lowest (10.30).
+Regarding the number of primary branches per plant, Arka Abhed exhibited the highest count (14.6), followed by var.
+Arka Rakshak (12.10), whereas var.
+Rocky had the lowest (10.30).
 A greater number of branches in a particular hybrid may be influenced by favourable agro-climatic conditions (Prasad and Bahadur, 2019).
 Additionally, variation in branching among different varieties may result from their genetic makeup or genotype–environment interactions across locations (Iqbal et al., 2011; Tujuba and Ayana, 2020).

-The study also revealed that Arka Abhed required the fewest days to reach 50% flowering (33.65), followed by Arka Rakshak (36.60), whereas the check variety Rocky took the longest time (39.47 days).
+The study also revealed that var.
+Arka Abhed required the fewest days to reach 50% flowering (33.65), followed by var.
+Arka Rakshak (36.60), whereas the check variety Rocky took the longest time (39.47 days).
 These findings align with those reported by Monirul et al. (2011).
 Earliness in flowering often leads to early yield (Wang, 2004), which might be due to the cultivar’s enhanced capacity to efficiently distribute assimilates throughout the plant, including the apical portions prior to flower initiation (Dieleman and Heuvelink, 1992).

-Table 1: Performance evaluation of tomato cultivars for growth parameters (pooled data)
+Table 1: Performance evaluation of tomato hybrids for growth parameters (pooled data)